rrra/www/content/post/2021/be-a-part-of-the-2021-ndxpedition.md

 provide that much needed ND ***S*** contact for those working on their [SKCC WAS-S award](https://www.skccgroup.com/operating_awards/was-s/).

-The DXpedition organizers hope the operation will include radio operators from the Fargo area and Red River Radio Amateurs club.
+The Expedition organizers hope the operation will include radio operators from the Fargo area and Red River Radio Amateurs club.

 {{<banner class="alert">}}
-DXpedition plans are subject to change without notice.
+Expedition plans are subject to change without notice.
 {{</banner>}}

 ### QSL Policy